ipinfo/swift/README.md

 # [<img src="https://ipinfo.io/static/ipinfo-small.svg" alt="IPinfo" width="24"/>](https://ipinfo.io/) Official Swift client library for IPinfo API (IP geolocation and other types of IP data)

 This is the official Swift client library for the [IPinfo.io](https://ipinfo.io) IP address API, allowing you to look up your own IP address, or get any of the following details for other IP addresses:

 - [IP to Geolocation](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude, and longitude)
-- [IP to ASN](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and types such as business, hosting, or company)
+- [IP to ASN](https://ipinfo.io/asn-api) (ISP or network operator, associaåted domain name, and types such as business, hosting, or company)
 - [Batch](https://ipinfo.io/developers/advanced-usage#batching-requests) (Our /batch API endpoint allows you to group up to 1000 IPinfo API requests into a single request.
 This can really speed up the processing of bulk IP lookups, and it can also be useful if you want to look up information across our different APIs.)

 # Getting Started